c00rni/c00rni.github.io/_posts/2020-09-30-HackTheBox-Cache-Walkthrough.md

 Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

 Docker runs with the SUID bit set.
 This allow any user who can run the program to execute actions with the highest privileges on the machine.
-Therefore it's a vulnerability to add any normal user to docker's group.
+Therefore it's a vulnerability to add any normal user to docker's group since they could execute systems command and elevate they privileges.

-Since luffy is a group member of docker and an ubuntu container image is on the machine.
-I ran the command below to elevate my privilege to root user.
+Cache has an ubuntu container and luffy is part of docker group so I ran the command below to elevate my privilege to root user.

 ```bash
 docker run -it -v /:/mnt ubuntu chroot /mnt sh
 ```

 Thanks for reading !